WelbornGroup/ELECTRIC/README.md

     cmake .
     make

-This will create the MDI driver for electric field calculations in the `build`directory.

 #### Configuration

 You will next need to tell the driver the location of the files you just compiled.
 This is indicated in a text file in the repository.
-Edit the file `MDI_EF_Analysis/test/locations/MDI_EF_Analysis` to provide the **full path** to the `MDI_EF_Analysis.py` Python script.
+Edit the file `ELECTRIC/test/locations/ELECTRIC` to provide the **full path** to the `ELECTRIC.py` Python script.
-If you followed the installation instructions above, this file will be in `[...]/MDI_EF_Analysis/MDI_EF_Analysis/MDI_EF_Analysis.py`, where `[...]` should be the path appropriate for your system.
+If you followed the installation instructions above, this file will be in `[...]/ELECTRIC/ELECTRIC/ELECTRIC.py`, where `[...]` should be the path appropriate for your system.

-Similarly, edit the file `MDI_EF_Analysis/test/locations/Tinker` to provide the **full path** to the `dynamic.x` executable you compiled from the Tinker distribution.
+Similarly, edit the file `ELECTRIC/test/locations/Tinker_ELECTRIC` to provide the **full path** to the `dynamic.x` executable you compiled from the Tinker distribution.

 ## Testing

-You can now run a quick test of the driver by changing directory to the `MDI_EF_Analysis/test/bench5` directory and running the `tcp.sh` script:
+You can now run a quick test of the driver by changing directory to the `ELECTRIC/test/bench5` directory and running the `tcp.sh` script:

     ./tcp.sh